-For an individual firm or industry, productivity measure can be based on a value added concept where value added is considered as an industry's output and only primary inputs such as labour and capital are considered as industry input.
-Value added based productivity measures reflect an industry's capacity to contribute to economy wide income and final demand.
-In this sense they are valid complements to gross output based measures.
-This chapter describes the data sources and methodology used to construct the Gross Value Added (GVA) series at current and constant prices for 27 study industries for the period of 1980-81 (1980) to 2015-16 (2015).
+For an individual firm or industry, productivity measure can be based on a value added concept where value added is considered as an industry's output and only primary inputs such as labour and capital are considered as industry inputs.
+Value added based productivity measures reflect an industry's capacity to contribute to economy-wide income and final demand.
+In this sense, they are valid complements to gross output-based measures.
+This chapter describes the data sources and methodology used to construct the Gross Value Added (GVA) series at current and constant prices for 27 study industries for the period of 1980-81 (1980) to 2017-18 (2017).

 GVA of a sector is defined as the value of output less the value of its intermediary inputs.
 This value added created by a sector is shared among the primary factors of production, labour and capital.
 The National Accounts Statistics (NAS) brought out by the CSO (Central Statistics Office, Government of India) is the basic source of data for the construction of series on gross value added for INDIA KLEMS-industries.
-NAS provides estimates of GVA (i.e. gross value added) for Indian economy at a disaggregate industry level at both current and constant prices for the period since 1950-51.
-CSO provide GVA at constant (2011-12) prices onwards 2011-12, and prior to that at constant (2004-05) prices.
-Up to 2011-12, estimates of GVA at both current and constant (2004-05) prices for all industries are directly obtained from Back Series 2011 and NAS 2014.
-And onwards 2011-12, estimates of GVA at both current and constant (2011-12) prices for all industries are directly obtained from NAS 2017.
-GVA series at current and constant (2011-12) prices are extended backwards up to 1980-81 using annual growth rate estimated from Back Series 2011 and NAS 2014 (this has been done in order to construct India KLEMS GVA series with base 2011-12).
-NAS estimates of value added for a few industry groups are at a more aggregate level, requiring the splitting of the aggregates.
-In such cases, the NAS estimates of value added have been split to obtain estimates of value added at a higher level of disaggregation.
+NAS provides estimates of GVA (i.e. gross value added) at a disaggregated industry level at both current and constant prices for the period since 1950-51.
+Up to 2011-12, estimates of GVA at both current and constant (2011-12) prices for all industries are obtained from Back Series of National Accounts (Base 2011-12).
+For years after 2011-12, they are directly obtained from NAS 2019.
+However, NAS estimates of value added are not available for a few India KLEMS industry groups.
+Therefore, we had to split some of the aggregate industry groups from NAS.